CocoaPods/blog.cocoapods.org/_drafts/Master-Repo-Changes.markdown

 ### Will private repos need to adopt the JSON format?

-No. Moreover pod push will keep the old behaviour.
-Though if two files are available CocoaPods will prefer the JSON format.
+No. Moreover pod push will keep the old behaviour, however we are moving the command to `pod repo push`.
+Also, if two files are available CocoaPods will prefer the JSON format.

 ### Can I access the specs via http?